Section 1: Introduction

 A clean and green campus really helps to create a cool and calm environment.
 Plants filter out the unnecessary gases.
 It positively impacts employees’ productivity by giving them a feeling of freshness.
 Small plants around office spaces also help to create a healthy work environment.
 It also makes the office landscape look good and vibrant.

-Section 6: Major Companies Using Corporate Wellness Plans
+Section 6: Major Companies Using Workplace Wellness Programs and Plans

 It’s hard to balance work and wellness.
-At some companies, though, it’s a little easier, thanks to the awesome workplace wellness programs they offer.
+At some companies, though, it’s a little easier, thanks to the awesome corporate wellness programs they offer.

 Organic lunches, gym memberships, 24/7 access to a physician, in-office massages, yoga classes and much more.
 It’s all about wellness in today’s work world.